California LLC Articles of Organization

 If you hand-deliver the form, there is an additional $15 fee.

 Mailed filings should be accompanies by a check or money order made payable to: Secretary of State.
 Do not send cash.
-In-person filings can be paid for with a credit card.
+Online and in-person filings can be paid for with a credit card.

 The Secretary of State is not very fast when it comes to LLC filings.
 You can see current processing times online.
 The timelines change depending upon volume, but you are looking at somewhere in the vicinity of several weeks unless you pay for expedite processing.